 Repeat the Dissipated Power Measurement.

 If the ratio is not less than 0.003,turn high power off.
-Check that cable connections at the dewar are tight and repeat steps b – d.

-Note that changing cables or tightening connectors may require at least a partial cable calibration.
+Check cable connections at the Dewar. and repeat steps b – d.
+Changing cables or tightening connectors may require at least a partial cable calibration.

 Once Ploss/Pincident ratio is less than 0.003, the dissipated power measurement is complete.